5-Year-Old Boy Crushed To Death At Atlanta Rotating Restaurant Atop Westin Peachtree Plaza Hotel

 According to a spokesperson for the boy’s family, “The family asks for prayers and privacy right now to come to terms with the tragedy.
 No words can express their loss.
 If you have a loved one, please give them an extra hug today.”

-After the boy was crushed to death, the Sun Dial rotating restaurant closed its doors and will reopen on Monday, according to a guest service representative.
+After the boy was crushed to the death, the Sun Dial rotating restaurant closed its doors and will reopen on Monday, according to a guest service representative.

 The investigation is ongoing.